patricklbell/chemical_visualizer/README.md

 ```

 ## Todo:
-- Molfiles which don't specify each atom's 3D coordinates but do specify bond
+- MOL files which don't specify each atom's 3D coordinates but do specify bond
 angles are not displayed correctly
-- Display wireframe and spacefilling visualizations of pdb files
+- Display wireframe and space-filling visualizations of PDB files
-- Create different color modes for pdb files
+- Create different color modes for PDB files